-Costco Wholesale COST shares experienced unusual options activity on Friday.
-The stock price moved up to $445.96 following the option alert.
+Shares of Costco Wholesale COST saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $440.21.

 - Option Type: SWEEP

 - Expiration Date: 2021-08-20

 - Open Interest: 546